-.
-Bit rate update notification: The Media AF sends updated bit rate recommendations (e.g., due to congestion or throughput improvement) to the Media Session Handler.
+25. Bit rate update notification: The Media AF sends updated bit rate recommendations (e.g., due to congestion or throughput improvement) to the Media Session Handler.
+The Media AF uses the MQTT notification channel to notify the Media Session Handler as specified in clause 5.3.4.2 of TS 26.510 [26510].
+The bit rate update notifications may be provided for specific access networks.

+26. The Media AF notifies the Media Access Function of the recommended bit rate using the BIT_RATE_RECOMMENDATION notification specified in clause 11.4.2 of TS 26.510 [26510] at reference point M11.
+The notification is embellished with additional information about a specific access network.

-.
-Media Access Function adapts bit rate: This information is shared by the Media Session Handlerwith the Media Access Function via .
-The Media Access Function adjusts encoding rate or representation according to new bit rate.
+27. Media Access Function adapts bit rate: The information received in the previous step is used by the Media Session Handler to configure the properties of the media delivery session in the Media Access Function via reference point M11.
+The Media Access Function adjusts the media delivery bit rate accordingly.

-.
-Continue streaming: Media streaming session continues with the adapted bit rate recommended by the Media AF.
+28. Continue streaming: Media streaming session continues with the adapted bit rate recommended by the Media AF.

-The Client requests a delivery boost:
+The Media Client requests a delivery boost:

-.
-UE detects a sudden drop in QoE: The Media-ware Application detects degraded QoE (e.g., high latency, jitter, or packet loss).
-This can be detected by comparing the ongoing session QoE with the historic QoE metrics collected in step , using for instance QMC framework as per TS 28.405.
+29. UE detects a sudden drop in QoE: The Media-aware Application detects degraded QoE (e.g., high latency, jitter, or packet loss).
+This can be detected by comparing the ongoing session QoE with the historic QoE metrics collected in step 5, using for instance QMC framework per TS 28.405 [28405].

-.
-Request to activate delivery boost: The Media-ware Application requests a delivery boost to the Media .
-The Media Client uses this function to indicate to the network that a temporary boost, i.e., a temporary increase of network throughput is needed, for example in order to prevent the media streaming buffer in the Media Access Function from overflowing.

-.
-Request delivery boost: The Media Access Function sends a request to the Media Session Handler at reference point M11 to activate a temporary performance boost.

-.
-Detecting sudden drop: The Media Session Handler confirms QoE drop detection event.
-The Media Session Handler also which access type needs a delivery boost, based on access availability information, thanks to steps 9–11.
+30. Request to activate delivery boost: The Media-aware Application requests a delivery boost to the Media Session Handler.
+The Media Session Handler also determines which access network type (per clause XXXX of TS 23.503 [23503]) needs a delivery boost, based on access availability information, thanks to steps 13–14.
+Optionally, the Media Session Handler may be informed which access network type(s) need(s) a delivery boost by the Media-aware Application.

-–.
-Invoke and respond to delivery boost: The Media Session Handler requests the Media AF to give a temporary boost to the specific access point requiring this.
-The is triggered; the network temporarily enhances QoS or bandwidth on that particular .
+31–32.
+Invoke and respond to delivery boost: The Media Session Handler requests the Media AF to give a temporary boost to the M4 application flows over specific access networks.
+The requestDeliveryBoost() operation of the Maf_SessionHandling_NetworkAssistance API specified in clause 9.4.2 of TS 26.510 [26510] is invoked; the network temporarily enhances QoS or bandwidth for the requested M4 application flow(s).

-.
-Notify boost result: The Media Access Function receives confirmation that boost has been applied from the Media Session Handler at reference point M11.
+33. Notify boost result: The Media Access Function receives confirmation that boost has been applied from the Media Session Handler at reference point M11.
+As specified in clause 11.4.1.2 of TS 26.510 [26510], the response to the requestDeliveryBoost() method (step 31) is a Boolean value confirming success or failure.

-3. Media adjusts bit rate: The Media Access Function increases bit rate temporarily based on the above received information.
+34. Media Access Function adjusts bit rate: The Media Access Function increases bit rate temporarily based on the above received information.
+For example, in the case of downlink media streaming, the Media Player may attempt to replenish its media segment buffer.

 Finally, the media streaming session is terminated:

-39. End Network Assistance Session: When media streaming completes, the UE application ends the Network Assistance Session.
+35. End Network Assistance Session: When media delivery completes, the Media Access Function ends the Network Assistance Session.

-.
-Destroy Network Assistance Session: The Media AF releases network resources.
+36. Destroy Network Assistance Session: The Media Session Handler destroys the Network Assistance Session by invoking the destroyNetworkAssistanceSession() operation of the Maf_SessionHandling_NetworkAssistance service on the Media AF at reference point M5.
+The Media AF releases network resources.

-.
-Continue without Network Assistance: If still active, the session continues normally without Network Assistance or ends fully.
+37. Continue without Network Assistance: If still active, the session continues normally without Network Assistance or ends fully.